 Storage and Reheating Guidelines

-Refrigerator: Once made, these strawberry pancakes can be stored in an airtight container or covered in the fridge for up to 4 days.
+To refrigerate: Once made, store leftover pancakes in an airtight container or covered in the fridge for up to 4 days.

 To reheat: You can reheat them by either placing them in the microwave for a couple of minutes or popping them in the toaster or toaster oven until heated through.